G-Node/g-node-portal/source/key_functions/data_api/files.rst

         "caption": "Some REAL description goes here..",
         "section": 1236,
     }

 *Note.
-The conversion operation is asynchronous, which means you'll not see the status of the conversion immediately in the response.
-You may use a details request (2.2) to check whether the file was converted successfully or not.*

-*Note.
 ACL for the file is not changed when moved to a different section.*